marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 * Supporting Real-time Monitoring: Enabling dynamic tracking and immediate optimization of energy usage.
 * Integration Across Devices: Ensuring interoperability for network-wide data analysis.
 * Providing Actionable Insights: Translating raw data into meaningful information for decision-making.
+* East-West Traffic Impact: Addressing the growing energy footprint of East-West traffic in data centers and distributed systems by providing a framework for measuring and optimizing energy consumption in these environments.

 ## Current Device Readiness